Malankara Metropolitan: Background

-The Metropolitan was previously chosen by a proclamation from the Government of Travancore and Cochin in South India.
+The Metropolitan was historically recognized within the Malankara Church through ecclesiastical tradition and the canonical authority of the Syriac Orthodox Patriarch of Antioch and all the East.

 Temporal, ecclesiastical, and spiritual administration of the Malankara Church is vested in the Malankara Metropolitan.
-The Malankara Metropolitan is the legal custodian of the Kottayam Old Seminary, the interest of the Vattipanam trust fund, and other common community properties of Malankara Church.
+The Malankara Metropolitan oversees the liturgical, pastoral, and communal life of the members of the Malankara Church.

 After the Coonan Cross Oath incident, in which the Saint Thomas Christians refused to submit to the Portuguese (Padroado), the first Malankara Metropolitan, Mar Thoma I, was ordained in 1653.

-After 1877, every denomination in the Malankara Church started claiming its prelate as Malankara Metropolitan.
-Among them, the head of the Malankara Orthodox Syrian Church was affirmed by the Supreme Court of India.

 Lineage

 Historically, the primate or leader of Saint Thomas Christians was known as the Jathikku Karthavyan (leader of the community), Malankara Moopen (elder of the community), or the Archdeacon (Arkadiyakon, high priest).
 The Pakalomattom family has traditionally held this office.
 In the 16th century, the arrival of the Jesuits led to changes in the structure of the Saint Thomas Church.

 In 1653, the Archdeacon position was elevated to Bishopric, and the Metropolitan Bishop assumed the honorific ecclesiastical title Mar Thoma.
 This title was used from 1653 to 1815.
-Later, a regular 'Bishopric' was established in Malankara with the assistance of Gregorios Abdal Jaleel.
+Later, a regular 'Bishopric' was established in Malankara by the Archbishop of Jerusalem Gregorios Abdal Jaleel.

 Title of Malankara Metropolitan

 Prominence of Malankara

 The position of the Malankara Metropolitan in the 19th century represents an upgrowth from the position of the previous Thomas and Archdeacons.
-The power and authority of the Malankara Metropolitan received more recognition than the power and authority of the previous Archdeacons' and Martoma's' because the British Residents of Travancore were favorably disposed towards the Malankara Church.
+The power and authority of the Malankara Metropolitan received more recognition than the power and authority of the previous Archdeacons' and Martoma's because the British Residents of Travancore were favourably disposed towards the Malankara Church.

-In 1815, during Col. John Munro's time as the British Resident of Travancore, Pulikkottil Joseph Ittoop Ramban was ordained as a bishop by Geevarghese Philexenos II (Kidangan) (1811-1829) of Malabar Independent Syrian Church (Thozhyoor Church).
+In 1815, during Col. John Munro's time as the British Resident of Travancore, Pulikkottil Joseph Ittoop Ramban was ordained as a bishop by Geevarghese Mar Philoxenos II (Kidangan) (1811-1829) of Malabar Independent Syrian Church (Thozhyoor Church).
 He was given the episcopal title Dionysius II.
-After the death of Thoma VIII, he was named as the head of the Malankara Church by a Royal proclamation issued by the King of Travancore and later by the King of Cochin.
+After the death of Thoma VIII, he was named head of the Malankara Church by a Royal proclamation issued by the King of Travancore and later by the King of Cochin.
 This enabled him to dethrone Mar Thoma IX.
-The proclamation insisted that every Malankara Syrian Christian of Travancore-Cochin obey the Malankara Metropolitan.
+The proclamation insisted that every Malankara Syrian Christian of Travancore-Cochin must obey the Malankara Metropolitan.
 From then onwards, the head of the Malankara Church was legally recognized as Malankara Metropolitan.